jefdaj/STAR-Vote/README.md

 The plan is roughly to:

 - [ ] Update the old code and get everything running on current Haskell and Nix infrastructure
-- [ ] Add demos and user-friendly documentation
+- [ ] Explain the design to lay people with videos, demos, and blog posts
 - [ ] Swap out the "public, append-only bulletin board" module for the [Cardano blockchain][2]
 - [ ] Write a reference implementation of the vote tallying and auditing code using a Cardano wallet
 - [ ] Swap out the back-end management applications and voter check-in station for something built with [ATALA PRISM][3]